webplatform/docs/css/properties/grid-definition-columns/index.md

 {{Page_Title}}
 {{Flags
 |Checked_Out=No
-|Editorial notes=This property can specify the length, a percentage of the grid container’s size, a measurement of the contents occupying the column, or a fraction of the free space in the grid.
-It can specify a range using minmax(), which combines any of these measurements to define a min and max size for the column.
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section}}
+{{Summary_Section|This property can specify the length, a percentage of the grid container’s size, a measurement of the contents occupying the column, or a fraction of the free space in the grid.
+It can specify a range using minmax(), which combines any of these measurements to define a min and max size for the column.}}
 {{CSS Property
 |Initial value=none
 |Applies to=none